Feyerabend/vm/README.md

 Next a virtual machine (or interpreter) that has been wildspread and used in many computers, even calculators.
 It started its life running on a processor RCA1802, and systems such as COSMAC VIP from the late 70-ties.
-Joseph Weisbecker which both invented the physical processor (or rather the foundation RCA 1800, as he had some help with RCA 1802) and the application of a virtual "processor" CHIP-8, also had a daughter Joyce which is considered as the first female video game programmer/designer.
+Joseph Weisbecker which both invented the physical processor (before Intel 4004 he designed the processor with only discrete logic) and the application of a virtual "processor" CHIP-8, also had a daughter Joyce which is considered as the first female video game programmer/designer.

 There is a much larger story here, but we limit the focus to the virtual machine: __*CHIP-8*__.